Royal Palm at Waipio I

 No analysis available

-I looked for access-control language like key card entry, fob access, card reader, or electronic entry.
-The remarks mention security patrol and on-site/security presence, but not card-based access security.
+I looked for access-control language like card access, fob entry, keycard systems, or electronic building entry.
+The remarks mention security patrol and on-site management, but not a card-based security system.

 Security is strongly supported for this building.
 Multiple recent listings mention it explicitly, including "security patrol throughout," "on-site security," "resident manager, and security," and "24 hr patrolling security."
 The MLS amenity is also consistent across all current listings, so this appears to be a real building feature rather than copy-paste noise.